andreipredafl/subscriber-hub-api/README.md

 There is also a Vue.js client app for consuming this API.
 Check it out [here](https://github.com/andreipredafl/mailerlite-subscriber-client).

+If something is not working as expected, please check [this video recording](https://vimeo.com/1062946855/e48c0f0b6a?share=copy)
+If vieo expired, please write a email to andrei.preda.dev@gmail.com

 ## Requirements

 -   PHP 8.2+